christophersybico/Codepath-Tiptoe/README.md

 ### Share
 Story:
-Ability to share “this” to someone using text or email
+Ability to share the bill w/ tip to someone using text or email

 Acceptance:
 ✘ By tapping on the share icon, it will give you two choices; email and text